![]() |

 Evangeline is derived from the Greek for "good" and "news".
 While it sounds like the type of name that has been around for ages, it was most likely invented by the poet Henry Wadsworth Longfellow in 1847, who wrote a romantic-but-tragic epic poem entitled Evangeline.
 The poem tells the story of a young Canadian woman who spends years searching for her finacé after being separated from him during the Great Upheaval.
 In the end, Evangeline is only reunited with her love after she has found refuge in America and is working as a Sister of Mercy.
 He has been sickened by an epidemic and dies in her arms.
 The story of Evangeline was popular among both Americans and the Acadians of Nova Scotia.

 Of course, the name is closely linked to a much older word, evangelism, which has its roots in the Greek writings of the New Testament of the Bible.
-In those passages, it refers to spreading the good news of Jesus throughout the world.
 While evangelism doesn't always carry the best connotations, we can tell from the meaning of the word that it was meant to be nothing but positive.
+In fact, it's close to a virtue name for its meaning and positive connotations.

 A Hidden Angel